jdhanju/microsoft-test/README.md

 - Blue boxes represent a whole tree/subtree
 - You can edit the text box, and see live changes to the visual output
 - No live changes will occur if the JSON is invalid

+## Problem 3 solution

+### Assumptions I made
+- Each node in the binary tree has an id property, and left and right properties representing its left and right child nodes.
+- The id property in each node is unique within the binary tree.
+- The goal is to find the smallest subtree that contains all the deepest nodes.
+If multiple nodes whose depths are equal to the max tree depth, then the solution is the smallest subtree containing all those deepest nodes.

+### Engineering Tradeoffs
+- Recursive approach: The solution provided uses a recursive approach to traverse the tree and find the depth of each node.
+This approach is intuitive and easy to implement, but it may have limitations in handling very large trees, as it relies on the call stack.
+- The time complexity of my solution is dependent on the size of the binary tree.
+It needs to traverse the entire tree.
+In the worst case scenario, where the binary tree is skewed, the time complexity would be O(n), where n is the number of nodes in the tree.
+- Output Structure: The solution returns the smallest subtree that contains all the deepest nodes.
+It includes the complete subtree structure from the root down to the deepest nodes.
+However, if multiple subtrees satisfy the condition, the solution may return any one of those subtrees.